8n8/file-watcher/README.md

 Tested on Ubuntu 16.04, with Go 1.10.1.

 Set the GOPATH to /path/to/this/repository/go.
 Build with ```go build watcher``` in go/src/gochallenge/watcher and ```go build master``` in go/src/gochallenge/master.
 The dependencies (installable with ```go get```) are

 + github.com/fsnotify/fsnotify
 + github.com/nu7hatch/gouuid
 + goji.io/pat

 ## Run

-Run the master without any arguments.
+Run the master server without any arguments.
 To get the list of files as JSON, do a GET request to http://localost:3000/files .
 Run the watcher with one argument, which should be the absolute path of the directory to watch.

 ## Todo